Evlers/rt-thread_wifi-host-driver/README.md

 You can download resource files in ymodem mode.
 The resource files use the FAL component.<br>
 The resource download function depends on the ymodem components.<br>
 Make sure that `RT_USING_RYM` and `WHD_RESOURCES_IN_EXTERNAL_STORAGE` definitions are turned on.
-- Run the "whd_resources_download" command on the terminal to download the resources.
+- Run the "whd_res_download" command on the terminal to download the resources.
 - This command requires you to enter the partition name of the resource file.
 - For example resource download(Use the default partition name, Enter your own partition name):
 ```shell